ibpdas/ibpdas/readme.md

 ## 🤖 How I use AI

 I treat AI tools like multidisciplinary collaborators.
-They are fast at scaffolding, summarisation and curation but require supervision, context and judgement.

 My principles are:
 - human led insight